 Research

 We are working on the following research topics.
-Please feel free to contact us if you are interested in collaborating.
+Please feel free to contact Prof. Sang-Ki Ko if you are interested in collaborating.
+See our full publication list and team members for more details.

 Active Topics